Frequently Asked Questions (FAQs)

 How do I withdraw from lessons?

-To withdraw from lessons, just give us a call or stop by the front office.
+To withdraw from lessons, fill out this form on our site.
 We require a 30 days’ notice in order to withdraw from lessons.

 How do I change my swim lesson day or time?

 There are so many benefits to having your child in swim lessons!

 - Swim lessons promote a healthy lifestyle and strong foundation for a lifetime of enjoyment in water sports and recreation.

 - Lessons provide a platform for achieving goals and building confidence when new skills are learned.

 - Improvement in children’s coordination, strength, balance, and muscle development.